Alaska Local and Regional Information

 New hires are a subset of the total number of workers.
 If a worker is a new hire for one or more employers in the given year, they are counted as a new hire.
 A new hire is defined as a worker that did not work for that employer in any of the previous four quarters.
 New hires include turnover replacements as well as new jobs and should not be used to infer net job growth trends.

-The occupations with a GASLINE tag belong to a list of 113 occupations considered significant in constructing a natural gas pipeline.
-For more information on gasline occupations see the May 2009 issue of Alaska Economic Trends.
+The occupations with a OIL AND GAS tag belong to a list of occupations considered significant in oil and gas industry.
+For more information see the Learn More About Oil And Gas Occupation page on the Alaska Job Center website.

 What are Top Jobs?